 For more information on calculating the correct installation height and connector length, please refer to the 'Getting the Perfect Fit' guide.

-There are a number of variables that will effect the life of any connector on a sifter (regardless of whether it is BFM® or a conventional type), such as:
+There are a number of variables that will affect the life of any connector on a sifter (regardless of whether it is BFM® or a conventional type), such as: